maK-/parameth/README.md

 >  -i IGMETH, --igmeth IGMETH			**Ignore GET or POST method.
 Specify g or p**

 >  -c COOKIE, --cookie COOKIE           **Specify Cookies**

+>  -T TIMEOUT, --timeout TIMEOUT		**Specify a timeout in seconds to wait between each request**

 # Adding new params from source:

 The following regexes might be useful to parse `$_GET` or `$_POST` parameters from source: